Arranging Furniture in Your Home

 Showcase the Focal Point

 One of the worst things you can do is neglect showcasing a focal point.
 Your focal point can be something like a window, a headboard, or a fireplace.
-It could even be a particular piece of furniture, like a bookcase, sofa, or a set of upholstered armchairs.
-Once you have the focal point determined, the furniture arrangements can fall into place around it.
+It could even be a particular piece of furniture like a bookcase or a sofa.
 If possible, avoid blocking its view.
 For the room to have the most impact, the focal point should be readily visible to anyone walking into the room.
-In most cases, there are enough creative ways to arrange furnishings in a way that keeps the focal point in view.

 Have a Purpose

-Could someone walk into your home and know what each room is meant for?
-Or, are there certain rooms in your home that are a mishmash of ideas thrown into one space?
-To put it simply, each room should speak for itself.
-A family room would have items such as a comfy sofa and chairs in front of a TV and maybe even a table in the corner for games.
+Could someone walk into your house and know which room is the family room?
+To put it simply, each room needs to speak for itself.
+A family room would have things like a comfy sofa and chairs in front of a TV or a table in the corner for games.
 An office would have a desk and maybe some bookcases.
 Designing each room with a purpose in mind will eliminate any confusion and bring harmony to the space.
-Even if a room has to serve multiple purposes, arrange the furniture in a way that clearly defines each space.
-For example, if your open concept space serves as both your living and dining area, make sure both spaces have their own identity.
-One way to do that would be to put the back of the sofa to the table.
-Another would be to break each area up with a rug.
-Whatever you choose to do is fine, as long as the purpose of each area or room is clear.

 To add visual interest to your space, mix furnishings of various sizes.
 Avoid filling the room with the same size pieces.
 For example, a large sectional, overstuffed chairs and a big coffee table would be overpowering in one room.
 Something a little less cumbersome would be the large sectional, paired with some smaller armchairs and an end table or two.
 Keeping the sizes mixed will give the room character.